Luiz-Saggioro/WCSS/README.md

-# WCSS
+# Data Analytics
-Aimed to demosntrate the capabilites of WCSS in AI and Data Analysis
+Aimed to demonstrate my capabilites using data visualization tools and programming languages with the same goal in mind